nikole-florence/CoinBankingSystem/README.md

 # CoinBankingSystem
+Project Title: Coin Banking System
-A coin bank system that allows users to create an account, authenticate their account, and deposit and withdraw coins.
+Purpose of project: To create a bank system that creates user accounts, authenticates users, and allows users to deposit and withdraw coins
+Date: 8/18/24
+Authors: Nikole Florence
+User instructions: Open file into a Python IDE of your choice and run program.